giovannimanetti11/perseo-catandtags/README.md

 1. Go to the `Posts` > `Categories` or `Posts` > `Tags` page in the WordPress admin area.
 2. Add a new category or tag, or edit an existing one.
-3. You'll see an option to upload an image for the category or tag.
+3. You'll see an option to upload an image for that specific category or tag.
 Use the WordPress media uploader to select or upload a new image.

-### Retrieving and displaying images in your theme
+### Displaying images in your theme

-To display the image associated with a category or tag in your theme, you can use the following PHP code snippet.
-This example demonstrates how to retrieve and display the image for the current category or tag on a taxonomy archive page:
+To display the image in your theme, you can use the following PHP code snippet.
+This example shows how to display the image for the current category or tag on a taxonomy archive page:

 ```php
 $term_id = get_queried_object_id();
 $image_id = get_term_meta($term_id, 'perseo-category-image-id', true);
 ```
-Replace 'perseo-category-image-id' with your actual meta key

 ```php
 if ( ! empty($image_id) ) {